 Interestingly, the time it took to reach REM sleep the following day was longer for rats who were given 40 mg/kg CBD and shorter for rats who were given 10 mg/kg CBD.
 This finding is similar to that of many studies which have found a dose-dependent bell curve, meaning that CBD may become less effective in quantities greater than the most effective dose.

-In a 2006 study published in FEBS Letters, researchers examined sleep in rats administered intracerebroventricular (icv) CBD in 10 µg/µl at the beginning of both light-off and lights-on periods.
+In a 2006 study published in FEBS Letters, researchers examined sleep in rats administered intracerebroventricular (icv) CBD in 10 µg/µl at the beginning of both the light-off and lights-on periods.
 (4)

 Rats who were given a CBD injection during the lights-on period experienced increased wakefulness and decreased REM sleep, with the rats given injections during the lights-off phase not experiencing any changes.

 Upon further examination, the researchers found that CBD induced an increase in dopamine release and activated neurons in the hypothalamus and dorsal raphe nucleus, regions of the brain involved in generating alertness.

 These findings suggest that CBD may be helpful for those who suffer from disorders that lead to excessive sleepiness.

 While most animal studies have found that cannabidiol reduces both REM and non-REM sleep in healthy rats, this pattern may not hold true for those who are suffering from a variety of health conditions.